Call or Text Us Now! 845 244 4888

 Surrealism mixes vintage photos, cut-out textures, and dreamlike imagery to create visuals that feel both nostalgic and weirdly futuristic.

-We can see platforms like Instagram Reels and TikTok are full of these surreal loops that feel more like moving art than traditional animation.
+I can see platforms like Instagram Reels and TikTok are full of these surreal loops that feel more like moving art than traditional animation.

 Indie creators and fashion brands especially love it because it carries that art school meets internet “chaos” theme, abstract yet meaningful.